sweetboss12512/roblox-plugin-profiles/README.md

 # Roblox Plugin Profiles
-Enable/disable plugins based on a "profile", the plugins are installed locally Roblox Studio place will have to close for the plugins
+Enable/disable plugins based on a "profile", the plugins are installed locally

+Roblox Studio place will have to close for the plugins to load

+I made this because I was tired of enabling/disabling the same plugins over and over when i want to do something

 Example profile in `~/.config/rbx-profiles/profiles.toml`
 ```toml